-Sophia Bush, a well-known poster face for Chicago P.D., actually abruptly left the show back in 2018.
+Sophia Bush, a well-known poster face for Chicago P.D., abruptly left the show back in 2018.
 Her contract wasn’t even up yet, but she’d had enough.
 If you’re not quite sure who she is, here’s a refresher for you, as her face is hard to have been missed.

 Sophia Bush Before Chicago P.D.

 In addition to being an actress, Bush is also a director, producer, and activist.
-Her first big gig was in One Tree Hill as Brooke Davis on the favorited WB/CW drama show.
+Her first big gig was in One Tree Hill as Brooke Davis on the favorite WB/CW drama show.
 She also guest-starred in Law & Order and has been in several films including John Tucker Must Die, Chalet Girl, The Hitcher, Marshall, incredible 2, and Acts of Violence.

 What Happened to Sophia Bush on Chicago P.D.?

 Dick Wolf’s “Chicago Fire” Trilogy includes Chicago Med, Chicago Fire, and Chicago P.D. which also stars Jason Beghe.
 In the series, Bush starred as Detective Erin Lindsay, whom she portrays for four seasons.
 After that fourth season, she decided she’d had enough because the show was not easy to film and ultimately was bad for her health.
 She disclosed this on “The Armchair Expert,” Dax Shepard’s podcast, that she was used to being hard working.
 She described herself as a “workhorse” and “tugboat” doing a job until it was done, regardless of the effects it had on her.